Pressure gaps, geometric potentials, and nonpositively curved manifolds: Preliminary

 \subsection{Codimension 1 totally geodesic flat torus and Fermi coordinates}

 Let $M$ be an $n$-dimensional closed rank 1 nonpositively curved manifold and $T_{0}$ a totally geodesic $(n-1)$-torus in $M$ with $K\equiv0$ on any $x\in T_{0}$.
-We further suppose that the complement of $T_{0}$ is negatively curved and that curvature away from a small tubular neighborhood of $T_{0}$ admits a uniform upper bound strictly smaller than 0.
-A more precise control on the curvature on the tubular neighborhood will be specified later depending on the setting under consideration.
+We further suppose that the complement of $T_{0}$ is negatively curved and that curvature away from a small neighborhood of $T_{0}$ admits a uniform upper bound strictly smaller than 0.
+A more precise control of the curvature of the neighborhood will be specified later, depending on the setting under consideration.

 In what follows, we fix a fundamental domain in $\widetilde{M}$ the universal covering of $M$ and (abusing the notation) continue denoting the lifts of $p\in M$ and $v\in T_{p}M$ by $p$ and $v$, respectively.
 Recall that the Fermi coordinate of $p$ is given by $(s,x)$ where $s$ is an $(n-1)$-dimensional coordinate on $\widetilde{T}_{0}$ and $x$ measures the signed distance on $\widetilde{M}$ to $\widetilde{T}_{0}$.